lesbird/MSX8/README.md

 >LOAD MSX8
 ```

-Also included in this repo is a customized FULL MSX BIOS rom that addresses the Heathkit Color Graphics card, NABU and RC2014 ports rather than the MSX VDP/PSG ports.
-The customized MSX BIOS can be built with Z80ASM included as part of the z88dk tools.
+Also included in this repo is a customized FULL MSX BIOS rom that addresses the Heathkit Color Graphics card, NABU and RC2014 ports.
+The customized MSX BIOS can be built with Z80ASM included as part of this project.
 Just run the make file with the paramters as follows:

 ```
 >make TARGETS=us